Get customized results?

 Invest in a programmable thermostat

-You can save up to 10% on energy costs by keeping your house 7 to 10 degrees warmer.
-According to the U.S. Department of Energy (DOE), this works best when the warmer temperature is consistent for at least 8 hours a day.
+You can save up to 10% on energy costs by keeping your house seven to 10 degrees warmer.
+According to the U.S. Department of Energy (DOE), bumping up your thermostat works best when the warmer temperature is consistent for at least 8 hours a day.
 A programmable thermostat can make this easier.
-You can program it to a warmer temperature when you are out of the house.
-Then, set it to a cooler temperature at night for a comfortable sleep.
+You can program it to a warmer temperature when you are out of the house, then set it to a cooler temperature at night for a comfortable sleep.

 Use ceiling fans to help cool your home